Package-Repository/launch/README.md

 if you have changes on a bunch of branches

-`git submodule foreach git add .`
+`git submodule foreach --recursive git add .`

-`git submodule foreach git commit -m "message"`
+`git submodule foreach --recursive git commit -m "message"`

-`git submodule foreach git push`
+`git submodule foreach --recursive git push`

 if you only have a change on one branch, you can just do the normal stuff such as `git add .`